coderefinery/git-intro/_episodes/04-staging-area.md

 ## Questions

-- When is it better to "save" a change as commit, when is it better to save it with `git add`?
+- When is it better to "save" a change as commit, when is it better to "save" it with `git add`?
 - Is it a problem to commit many small changes?